 Are you frustrated by your child’s behavior problems?
 Do you feel like you’ve tried every sticker chart and consequence out there and are still at a loss for how to motivate and change your child’s behavior?
 We understand, and we want to help!
-Lauren McAllister joined our team in late July and brings with her a specialty in PCIT Therapy.
-Keep reading to find out more about Lauren and the life-changing form of therapy that she has to offer!
+We recently brought on a new Christian Teen Therapist, Lauren!

 1. Lauren, welcome to the team!
 Would you mind sharing a bit about yourself and your experience working with families?